ihmeuw/pseudopeople/docs/source/input_data/index.rst

 Accessing the large-scale simulated populations
 -----------------------------------------------

-To gain access to the larger-scale input data (i.e., Rhode Island and United States), follow these steps:
+To gain access to the larger-scale simulated populations (i.e., Rhode Island and United States), follow these steps:

 #.
 Log in to `GitHub <https://github.com/>`_ (you must first create a GitHub account if you don't have one).
 #.
 Open a new `Data access request <https://github.com/ihmeuw/pseudopeople/issues/new?assignees=&labels=&template=data_access_request.yml>`_ using the template under the `Issues tab <https://github.com/ihmeuw/pseudopeople/issues>`_ on pseudopeople's GitHub page.